 WHAT DO I WANT TO COMMUNICATE WITH MY STYLE?

 Every time we get dressed each day, we are sending a message to ourselves as well as the outside world.
 If I throw on a large, over sized T-shirt and do not fix my hair or makeup, then the message to me and others is that I don't care or matter.
 If I go to the wacky extreme, then I am saying I want attention and do not feel confident in my skin...though it might appear to the world the exact opposite.
-I also communicate with my choices if I am decisive or lack direction!

 WHAT DO I WANT TO COMMUNICATE WITH MY STYLE?
 I decided for me the best way to answer that question was with adjectives and descriptions.
-I narrowed it down to five...because if I focus on more than five then my style lacks direction, definition, and, well, gets a little schizophrenic again....(Yes, in the past I have been there before!)
+I narrowed it down to five...because if I focus on more than five then my style lacks direction, definition, and, well, gets a little unfocused again....(Yes, in the past I have been there before!)

 Now, when I go into a dressing room I take with me THE OVER50FEELING40 FOUNDATIONAL FIVE...how's that for naming a plan??
 When I try something on, it has to answer all five questions or I do not buy it.
 Since beginning to shop with this plan in June 2011, I am leaving more behind and loving more of what I bring home.
 I am also testing this with friends and so far the response is great...they love to have direction when they shop!
 I even had a college student tell me that she uses these guidelines now herself and recommends them to other college girls!